hlmitchell/foothill_scraper/README.md

 This is for my personal use.
-It is a specialized scraper that checks the waitlist status of a particular class every 15 minutes.
+It is a specialized scraper that checks the waitlist status of a particular class every 5 minutes.
+If a person drops the class, my scraper then signs me up for the class and sends me an email.